rigaya/NVEnc/NVEncC_Options.en.md

 ## Display options

 ### -h, -? --help
-show help
+Show help

 ### -v, --version
-show version of NVEncC
+Show version of NVEncC

 ### --check-device
-show device of available GPU recognized by NVEnc
+Show device of available GPU recognized by NVEnc

 ### --check-hw [&lt;int&gt;]
-check whether the specified device is able to run NVEnc.
+Check whether the specified device is able to run NVEnc.
 DeviceID: "0" will be checked if not specified.

 ### --check-features [&lt;int&gt;]
-show the information of features of the specified device.
+Show the information of features of the specified device.
 DeviceID: "0" will be checked if not specified.

 ### --check-environment
-show environment information recognized by NVEncC
+Show environment information recognized by NVEncC

 ### --check-codecs, --check-decoders, --check-encoders
-show available audio codec names
+Show available audio codec names

 ### --check-formats
-show available output format
+Show available output format

 ### --check-protocols
-show available protocols
+Show available protocols

 ### --check-filters
-show available audio filters
+Show available audio filters

 ### --check-avversion
-show version of ffmpeg dll
+Show version of ffmpeg dll

 ## Basic encoding options